emilhovad/bane/README.md

 #######
-# Here it is for training the banedk images,
+# a) Here it is for training the banedk images,

 Train "train image" dataset